BlockchainCommons/spotbit/README.md

-# Blockchain Commons `$projectname`
+# Blockchain Commons Spotbit

-**`$ProjectDescription`** is …
+**Spotbit** is a portable Flask API for Bitcoin price data and candles.
+Spotbit can aggregate data from over 100 exchanges and serve them from a single url or onion hidden service.

 ## Additional Information

-The following files contain…

-* `$ListOfEssentialDocs`
+* At this stage, Spotbit relies on the CCXT library for API calls.
+In the future, some exchanges will have websocket support as well to increase the amount and accuracy of the data recieved.

 ## Status - Late Alpha

-` $projectname`  is currently under active development and in the late alpha testing phase.
+Spotbit is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ## Origin, Authors, Copyright & Licenses